gSchool/mcsp-unit-oop/01-oop/01-introduction.md

 # Introduction to Object-Oriented Programming

 In this section, we'll introduce the topic of object-oriented programming (aka OOP).
 It's a big topic!
 But the core concepts are simple, as we'll discover below.
-We'll start by going through the core concepts of object-oriented programming, take a look at some examples, discuss its benefits and drawbacks, and finally briefly discuss its history.
+We'll start by going through the core concepts of object-oriented programming, discuss its benefits and drawbacks, and briefly discuss its history.

 ## Core Concepts

 The central idea of object-oriented programming is to package state and behaviors together into a singular entity called an object.
-The state in this case comes in the form of fields or properties and the behaviors are typically called methods.
-The process of bundling data and behvaiors is known as encapsulation<sup id="1">[1](#f1)</sup>.
+The state comes in the form of fields or properties and the behaviors are typically called methods.
+The process of bundling state and behvaiors is known as encapsulation<sup id="1">[1](#f1)</sup> and is one of the pillars of OOP.

 ## Programming Paradigms

 It's important to note that object-oriented programming is not specific to JavaScript or any other language.
 Rather, it is a programming paradigm, or high-level way of designing and structuring programs.
 Other types of programming paradigms include: functional, logic, event-driven, and procedural, among many others.
-Most paradigms are not mutually exclusive and in fact JavaScript has support for progrmaming in functional, event-driven, procedural, and object-oriented paradigms!
+Most paradigms are not mutually exclusive and in fact JavaScript has support for progrmaming in a functional, event-driven, procedural, and object-oriented paradigm!

+## Procedural vs OOP

 Up until this point, we've mainly been programming in the procedural paradigm.
 In this paradigm, state and behaviors are separate, and our program works by passing global state through functions which modify that state.
 Let's take a look at a simple procedural program and compare it to the same program written in an object-oriented style.

-## Examples

-_Procedural_

 ```js
 const player = {